Prey (soundtrack)

-Prey: Original Motion Picture Soundtrack is the score album to the 2022 film of the same name directed by Dan Trachtenberg, which is the fifth instalment of the Predator franchise and a prequel to the first four films.
+Prey (Original Soundtrack) is the score album to the 2022 film of the same name directed by Dan Trachtenberg, which is the fifth instalment of the Predator franchise and a prequel to the first four films.
 The original score is composed by Sarah Schachner, the fourth composer to score for the franchise.
 Unlike the previous films, the score does not refer Alan Silvestri's themes from the first film, but featured new original themes created and curated for the film, focusing the principal character Naru (Amber Midthunder) and her emotional story and evolution.
 Several ancient string instruments have been used in the score, as the film is set during the 18th century America, while the score also featured Pueblo musician and flautist Robert Mirabal.

 The score album was released by Hollywood Records on August 5, 2022.
 It received generally positive reviews, praising the instrumentation, sound and tunes being set to the 18th century, and also the fresh themes, without being referred to Silvestri's compositions for the previous Predator films.